sacral1/mid_term_project-/README.md

-# mid_term_project-

-bot that suggest to you movies and show ;)
+bot that suggest to you movies ;)

-telebot

-requests

-json
+telebot,requests,json